-ON Lowercase letters in character literals and in program, data and statement names are not converted to uppercase.
+- ON Lowercase letters in character literals and in program, data and statement names are not converted to uppercase.
 When debugging C/C++ programs, you should set %AID LOW at the start of every debugging session; otherwise, AID cannot distinguish between upper and lowercase in C/C++.
 Only in S qualifications is AID not case-sensitive.
-Entries in the S qualification are always converted to uppercase.

-OFF All lowercase letters from user entries are converted to uppercase.
+Entries in the S qualification are always converted to uppercase. - OFF All lowercase letters from user entries are converted to uppercase. - ALL In addition to all entries affected by the LOW=ON setting, the distinction between uppercase/lowercase letters also being taken into account when all BLS names are entered.
+You always need this setting when you debug a program that was compiled in the POSIX shell and its associated source file name contains lowercase letters.